Eye in the Sky: Drones and Passive RFID to Manage Assets

 RFID Innovation in Action

 Rfly, a solution developed by the Massachusetts Institute of Technology (MIT) was a huge breakthrough.
 It uses a small relay that acts as a WiFi-repeater to forward the signal from a remote reader to nearby passive RFID tags and, thus, read them.
 A small RFID tag on the drone itself lets the system triangulate the drone’s position and determine the exact location of the UHF RFID tags being read.
 This allows small drones to be used.
-If they crash, the risk to people on the ground is minimal.

 That’s not the only option, of course.
 RFID supplier FEIG Electronics teamed with Congruex to add passive UHF RFID technology to drones for asset management.
 Some auto manufacturers are using this solution to record the VIN numbers and GPS coordinates of vehicles on their staging lots.
 Ports and construction sites are using the technology for asset location, too.